luukrijnbende/argocd-application-updater/README.md

 ## Running on GitLab CI
 These steps have to be executed in the repo that contains the Argo CD application manifests.
-- Create a deploy key with write access (https://docs.gitlab.com/ee/user/project/deploy_keys)
+- Create a deploy key with write access (https://docs.gitlab.com/ee/user/project/deploy_keys) or use the SSH key of a CI only user.
-- Add the private part as a CI variable under the name `SSH_PRIVATE_KEY`
+- Add the private part as a CI variable under the name `CI_SSH_PRIVATE_KEY`
 - Add the example below to `.gitlab-ci.yml` and fill in the blanks

 ### Example pipeline